initbiz/cumuluscore-plugin/README.md

 `activateUser($userId)` - activate user (by default users are not active)

 ## Auto assign
 Auto assigning is Cumulus functionality that automatically assigns users and clusters during their registering.
-You can create a lot of configurations.
+You can create a lot of different configurations so it should meet you expectations.

-Go to Settings -> Cumulus -> Auto assign.
-You wil find two tabs there: "Auto assign users" and "Auto assign clusters".
+Go to Settings -> Cumulus -> Auto assign where you wil find two tabs: "Auto assign users" and "Auto assign clusters".

 ### Auto assign users
 ![Auto assign users](https://github.com/initbizlab/oc-cumuluscore-plugin/raw/features/docs/images/auto-assign-users.png)

-While auto assigning users to clusters you can decide if you want to:
+While auto assigning users to clusters you can decide whether you want to:
 * create new cluster using variable specified in "variable name" (for example company name)
 * choose existing cluster for every newly registered user
 * get cluster slug from variable